 There is nothing more freeing than a long drive down an open road.
 You get to see more and you have more flexibility to do what you want because you are not tied to any schedule.
 Road trips are my favorite way to travel, especially during the warm weather months!
 I have enjoyed road trips in a few different countries in recent years, including a road trip in Portugal and several road trips in the UK.
 In this post, I share some of my tips on what you need to do to prepare and pack for a road trip.

-It is important to be prepared for your road trip because you won’t always be able to stop by the store.
-The best way to make sure you have everything you need is to have a comprehensive road trip packing list.
+Not all road trips are the same, so what you need to pack for each road trip may vary.
+I created the road trip packing list below to be comprehensive, so depending on the details of your road trip, you may not need everything on the list.
+Just make sure that you are prepared for your road trip because you won’t always be able to stop by the store.
+The easiest way to make sure you have everything you need is to make your own road trip packing list.

 Road Trip Essentials List

 - Sunglasses and holder: Sunglass are top of my list of things to bring on a road trip because for some reason, this is the one thing I forget the most.
 Squinting while driving into the sun is not a good look, so make sure you bring along your sunglasses!
 It’s also nice to be able to put your sunglasses up when it’s cloudy.
 If you don’t already have sunglasses clips on your visor, check out this one on Amazon that can hold two pairs of glasses.